aangelazz/htn_challenge/README.md

 - Add scans (complete with name, category, and time scanned), to the "scans" table with unique combinations of hacker badge codes and activity names
 - Output aggregate data about the scans for each activity, with optional query parameters to filter results

 In addition to these required features, I decided to include simple endpoints to **create** and **delete** hackers from the database, as I believe this could be useful during the hackathon if singular requests must be made to update a participant's inclusion status.
-The API can thus
+The API can thus:

 - Write to the "hacker" table with a new hacker's information
 - Remove a hacker from the table, should circumstances need it (e.g. badge was lost or no longer works)